axibase/atsd/rule-engine/functions-rules.md

 Returns the first matching window for the specified rule `r`, entity `e` and expression `p` to match other windows.

-The function returns `null` if no matching windows are found.
+Returns `null` if no matching windows are found.

 Window [fields](window-fields.md#base-fields) except `repeat_interval` can be accessed via the dot notation, for example `rule_window('jvm_derived').entity`.
 In addition, the matched window provides the `lastText` field which contains the last message text received by the window.